digitalpublicsquare/documents/Religious Intolerance/Terms of Use.md

 *LAST UPDATED: October 30, 2020*

+_The legally binding privacy policy and terms of use are provided in the English language.
+The translation below is provided solely for convenience.
+In the event of any discrepancy, the terms and conditions outlined in the English version shall prevail._

 This website located at [www.maunghmangyi.com](www.maunghmangyi.com) (the “Site”) is operated by Digital Public Square (“DPS”,  “we”, “us” or “our”) and is intended for audiences in Myanmar.
 The Site includes all downloadable  applications, features, functionality, content or information that is made available or provided on the Site  and any other media form, media channel, mobile website, or mobile application related or connected  thereto.

 The Site is made available to you for educational and research purposes.